Body Corporate Insurance in Wellington

 Some major insurers have limited or no appetite for Wellington buildings.
 This reduces competition and negotiating power.
 Specialist brokers are essential to access available markets.

-* Wellington premiums are typically 15-40% higher than Auckland.
+* Wellington premiums are typically premium expectations vary materially by region and property risk profile.
 Buildings near fault lines or with URM construction may face significantly higher costs or coverage restrictions.

 Tips for Wellington Body Corporates